FANzhaoxin666/zhaoxin-team/index.md

 # Highlights

 {% capture text %}
-Our research mainly aims at exploring state-of-art method for 3D avatar, medicial image analysis and augmented reality.
-We have obtained great achievement by publishing papers at top conferences and creating high quality ML system in real industry.
+The 3DVG lab specializes in cutting-edge research at the intersection of 3D vision, virtual humans, and medical imaging.
+Our work aims to push the frontiers of avatar modeling, image analysis, and augmented reality through innovative methodologies and applications.

 {%
   include link.html